odoonix/utils/README.md

 - Clone "odoo-utils" repository

-- Go to ./odoo-utils/ directory
+- Go to outside of odoo-utils Directory

 - Run command ./odoo-utils/odoo-repo --init all